cbayley-edu/test-your-knowledge/README.md

 #### Enter your initials to keep track of your scores!
 Click the clear button if you're too embarrassed.
    ![Record and View Your Results](./assets/readMe_3_recordYourResults.jpg)

-#### Keep playing to beat your previous score and be sure to try both quizzes!
+#### Keep playing to beat your previous score and be sure to try both quizzes.
+##### There are different result messages based on your score - try to find them all!

 ## License
 MIT License